Internal threats to European Paganism

 For instance, if you have to live in the city, a lot of rural traditions or logistics will be unavailable to you.
 You need to substitute them with similar rituals that fit your situation better.

-Reconstructionism may be demanding.
-We all have things to do, we have different tastes and religious needs.
-Internalizing the Pagan mindset could be more important than being an eternal tourist at festivals and hikes to sacred places.
+We all have things to do.
+We have different tastes and religious needs.
+Internalizing the Pagan mindset could be more important than being an eternal tourist at festivals and piligrimages to sacred places.

 With that said, old texts and art are absolutely foundational.
 You need to read Homer, you need to read the Poetic Edda and sagas, you need to read your local fairy tales.